 Under state law, disability "by association" is not covered.
 This refers to discrimination against an individual because a spouse, child or friend has a disability.
 However, the federal ADA does protect individuals against discrimination on this basis and a complaint may be filed with the US.
 Equal Employment Opportunity Commission (EEOC).
-See the disability resources section for contact information.

 What is a reasonable accommodation?